 - 1. Travelling allowances were clarified to allow daily meals and incidental allowances to be calculated by dividing the weekly allowances by 5, and cash allowance in lieu of accommodation for periods of less than 1 week has been introduced. - 2.
-Time off in instead of overtime was introduced on 1 November 2020 for full-time and part-time employees who have been employed for 12 months by agreement.
+Time off in instead of overtime were introduced on 1 November 2020 for full-time and part-time employees who have been employed for 12 months by agreement.
 It does not apply to casuals employees or employees engaged for run of play or contracts for a specific period. - 3.
-Paid Family and Domestic Violence Leave was introduced on 1 February 2023 for employers with more than 15 employees.
-It was extended to cover all employees from 1 August 2023.
+Paid Family and Domestic Violence Leave were introduced on 1 February 2023 for employers with more than 15 employees.
+It was extended to cover all employees from 1 August 2023. - 4.
+Stapled superannuation fund requirements were introduced on 9 April 2024 to bring the Award in line with existing law. - 5.
+A workplace delegates' rights term was introduced from 1 July 2024 and sets out the parameters of workplace delegates' rights.